lkoolik/lkoolik.github.io/isrm.md

 **Install Python**.
 In order to run the ISRM Tool, the computer must have Python installed.
 I recommend following the guidance provided by [Anaconda](https://docs.anaconda.com/anaconda/install/mac-os/) for downloading Python on Mac.
 It is also recommended that you install Anaconda Navigator for ease setting up a virtual environment.

 **Virtual Environment**.
 The next step is to create a virtual environment for storing the proper versions of libraries required to run this code pipeline.
 Details on the specific requirements for the ISRM Tool are specified in the Github Repository's [requirements.txt](https://github.com/lkoolik/isrm_health_calculations/blob/main/requirements.txt) file.
-To set this up, it is recommended that you download this text file and save it on yooru computer.
+To set this up, it is recommended that you download this text file and save it on your computer.
 There are two ways you can set up your virtual environment.

 1. **Option 1: Anaconda GUI**.
 Within the Anaconda Navigoator, select the tab "Environments" on the left-hand side.
 At the bottom, select "Import" to create a new environment from a requirements file.
 Download the requirements.txt file from the Github repository, and import this file (note: you may need to manually switch your import GUI to search for "Pip requirement files" instead of "Conda environment files").
 Set your virtual environment name to "isrm_calcs_env" to be consistent with the rest of this guide.